January 13, 2021

 New Mask Guidance

-California has also issued new mask wearing guidance, requiring that everyone over the age of 2 must wear a mask or face covering when outside of their own home, with limited exceptions.
-Visit the state’s COVID-19 website for more information about the new mask requirements.
+California issued new mask wearing guidance, requiring that everyone over the age of 2 must wear a mask or face covering when outside of their own home, with limited exceptions.
+Visit the state’s COVID-19 website for more information about these requirements.

-LTCC is operating as a COVID testing site at least through November 30.
-Any county resident may get a free test at LTCC’s Physical Education building regardless of their immigration or medical insurance status.
-You must make an appointment to get a test.
+LTCC is operating as a COVID testing site through March 2021.
+Anyone aged 1 and up may get a free test at LTCC’s Physical Education building regardless of their immigration or medical insurance status, the status of their health, or their place of residence.
 To register for an appointment online, visit the Logistics Health Incorporated test site, or call 888-634-1123 if you do not have Internet access.
-Patients who test positive will be contacted by telephone by a nurse.
+Walk-ins may be available on a limited basis.
+Those who test positive will be contacted by telephone by a nurse.
 Appointment times are currently only being opened one week at a time.